Taurus (ruler)

-Bull or Taurus is the provisional name for a predynastic ruler, the existence of whom is highly controversial.
-He is considered a ruler of the late pottery neolithic Naqada III culture of southern Egypt.

-If "Bull" actually represents a ruler's name, it is mainly known from ivory tablets from the Abydos tomb U-j of Umm El Qa'ab and from a rock carving on the Gebel Tjauti mountain.
+Taurus or Bull is the provisional name for a Predynastic Egyptian ruler whose historicity is disputed.
+He is considered a ruler of the late Chalcolithic Naqada III culture of southern Egypt.
+If "Taurus" or "Bull" actually represents a ruler's name, it is mainly known from ivory tablets from the Abydos tomb U-j of Umm El Qa'ab and from a rock carving on the Gebel Tjauti mountain.

 Attestations

-Egyptologist Günter Dreyer deduced the existence of King "Taurus" from incisions on a statue of the god Min, which he interpreted as rulings.
+Egyptologist Günter Dreyer deduced the existence of King "Taurus" from incisions on a statue of the god Min, which he interpreted as line of succession.
 He suspected that the grave goods, which were intended for King Scorpion I, came from the state domain goods of King "Taurus" and thus the bull symbol originated from the name of the latter.

-Further confirmation of the existence of this ruler is the interpretation of a rock drawing discovered in 2003 on the Gebel Tjauti in the desert west of Thebes.
+Further evidence of the existence of this ruler is the interpretation of a rock drawing discovered in 2003 on the Gebel Tjauti in the desert west of Thebes.
 It apparently represents a successful campaign by King Scorpion I against King Taurus.
 This battle was possibly part of the concentration of power in late prehistoric Egypt: Scorpion I, operating from Thinis, conquered Taurus' realm in the Naqada area.